Agents of deterioration: Thieves and vandals

 At times referred to as 'criminals', this category includes deliberate theft or damage to cultural heritage.
 Many famous examples exist, such as the 1990 theft of paintings from the Isabella Stewart Gardner Museum, or the 2012 attack on the Rothko painting at the Tate Gallery, though it is possible many thefts go unreported or even unnoticed in large institutions, or when inventory checks are not frequent.

 Control strategies include limiting access to collections based on their value, rarity, portability and/or accessibility, both to staff and potential visitors.
 Storage and display furniture may be locked and alarmed.
 Cultural organisations may install security cameras, motion sensors and alarms and employ security guards and patrols.

 Water

 Water damage usually occurs through leaks in building fabric or through flooding associated with weather events or the failure of water-carrying infrastructure (plumbing, wet pipe sprinkler systems, air conditioning).
 Condensation may occur where the temperature of the air drops suddenly, as when warm indoor air hits a cooler external wall or window.
 Water may soften or solubilise applied media (paints, adhesives, coatings), cause staining and leave tidelines after evaporation, cause physical damage through impact, weaken substrates and foster microorganism growth, and swell, shrink or distort organic materials.
-Water can also carry pollutants and contaminants, such as mud and sewage, which leaves stains.
+Water can also carry pollutants and contaminants, such as mud and sewage, which leave stains.
 The 1966 Florence flood was a formative moment in the development of the conservation-restoration profession and particularly preventive conservation.